Journal for the Study of Spirituality:

 Comments supporting the recommendation should indicate what needs to be done in the case of amendments or resubmission.

-6. Based on the reviewers' recommendations and comments, the Chief Editor decides on the final recommendation and sends it to the author, together with an anonymised 'Reviewer commentary'.
+7. Based on the reviewers' recommendations and comments, the Chief Editor decides on the final recommendation and sends it to the author, via the JEO, together with an anonymised 'Reviewer commentary'.

-8. Authors send revised / resubmitted papers to the Chief Editor with a covering letter showing how / where the referees' comments have been addressed.
+9. Authors submit revised / resubmitted papers to the JEO, indicating how / where the referees' comments have been addressed.
 In the case of 'Minor Amendments', the Chief Editor decides whether the revised paper is acceptable for publication.
 In the case of a 'Resubmission' the resubmitted paper is re-reviewed, usually by at least one of the original reviewers.
 At that stage the reviewer may recommend 'Acceptance', 'Minor Revisions' or 'Decline'.

-9. The Chief Editor makes the final decision on the recommendation and notifies the author.
+10. The Chief Editor makes the final decision on the recommendation and notifies the author through the JEO.